michaelkotrous/form477-panels/README.md

 I would love to hear from you if you publish any research that uses or was inspired by this repository!
 If you do so, please cite this repository and:

 Kotrous, Michael, and James Bailey.
+"Broadband Speeds in Fibered US Markets: An Empirical Analysis."
+Forthcoming. _Journal of Information Policy_.

+A [previous release](https://github.com/michaelkotrous/form477-panels/tree/v.1.0.1) of this repository can be used to replicate the dataset and results in the working paper version of this article, which can be cited as follows:

+Kotrous, Michael, and James Bailey.
 "Broadband Speeds in Fibered Markets: An Empirical Analysis."
 Working Paper, The Center for Growth and Opportunity at Utah State University, January 2021. [https://www.thecgo.org/research/broadband-speeds-in-fibered-markets-an-empirical-analysis/](https://www.thecgo.org/research/broadband-speeds-in-fibered-markets-an-empirical-analysis/).